 - A vegetated swale is a broad, shallow channel with a dense stand of vegetation covering the side slopes and bottom.
 Swales can be natural or manmade, and are designed to channel stormwater while trapping pollutants (total suspended solids, trace metals, and nutrients), promoting infiltration, and reducing the flow velocity of stormwater runoff.
 Vegetated swales can serve as part of a stormwater drainage system and can replace curbs, gutters, and storm sewer systems.
 While swales are generally used as a stand-alone stormwater best management practice, they are most effective when used in conjunction with other best management practices, such as wet ponds, infiltration strips, and wetlands.

-The inspector will obtain a copy of the completed Water Budget Tool Report from the builder partner.
-Using EPA’s Water Budget Data Finder, the inspector will type in the home’s zip code and verify that the correct peak watering month, ETo, and rainfall amounts are used in Parts 1 and 2 of the Water Budget Tool.
-Next, the inspector will verify that the areas (square footage) of each category of vegetation installed are approximately the same as those listed in Part 2 of the Water Budget Tool.
+In alignment with the HCO's verification protocols and the WACM's technical requirements, the verifier will obtain a copy of the completed Water Budget Tool Report from the builder partner.
+Using EPA’s Water Budget Data Finder, the verifier will type in the home’s zip code and verify that the correct peak watering month, ETo, and rainfall amounts are used in Parts 1 and 2 of the Water Budget Tool.
+Next, the verifier will confirm that the areas (square footage) of each category of vegetation installed are approximately the same as those listed in Part 2 of the Water Budget Tool.

 Through this specification, builders are encouraged to select native or climate appropriate plantings.
 Best practice is to choose plantings that are appropriate for the specific features of the site.
 Even portions of the same site may vary significantly in soil type, exposure to sun, wind, and associated evaporation rates and moisture levels.
 Smart planting takes into consideration both local and microclimate conditions.
 A microclimate is a small location that has environmental conditions that are not typical everywhere else in the area.
 For example, a microclimate might exist near a large rock.
 As the sun heats the rock, the rock will give off heat.
 Thus the environment around the rock will be warmer than the area 10 feet from the rock.
 In addition, the shade produced from a tree might also be considered a microclimate.
 The temperature under the tree is different from the temperature further from the tree.